Skip to footer content

 Output

-From the output, you can see that a single image is now split into five pages with the custom trim box created.
+From the output, you can see that a single image is now split into multiple pages with the custom trim box created.
 You can copy a specific page you need using the following code:

 Conclusion